orandin/slog-gorm/README.md

 ```
 customLogger := sloggorm.New(
-    sloggorm.WithIgnoreTrace(), // disable the tracing of SQL queries by the logger.
+    slogGorm.WithIgnoreTrace(), // disable the tracing of SQL queries by the logger.
 )
 ```